shansenromu/Data-Science/README.md

 Applied Data Science Capstone final project.
 Includes analysis and visualization of readworld data collected via webscrapping, cleaned and processed using various machine learning models to predict successful Space X launches and presented as an [executive summary](https://github.com/shansenromu/Data-Science/blob/main/Applied-Data-Science-Capstone/ds-capstone.pdf) for a ficitonal SpaceY competetor.

 ### Statistics for Data Science with Python
-A Course in the DS Fundamentals wtih Python and SQL the [Statistics for Data Sciencen with Python](https://github.com/shansenromu/Data-Science/blob/main/Data%20Science%20Fundamentals%20with%20Python%20and%20SQL%20Specialization/Statistics%20for%20Data%20Science%20with%20Python/Statistics%20for%20Data%20Science%20Project.ipynb) is a course that demonstrates inferential statatisitcal analysis and data visualization.
+A course in the DS Fundamentals wtih Python and SQL the [Statistics for Data Sciencen with Python](https://github.com/shansenromu/Data-Science/blob/main/Data%20Science%20Fundamentals%20with%20Python%20and%20SQL%20Specialization/Statistics%20for%20Data%20Science%20with%20Python/Statistics%20for%20Data%20Science%20Project.ipynb) is a course that demonstrates inferential statatisitcal analysis and data visualization.

+## Kraggle